The average hourly pay for a Surgical Nurse is $31.43.

 Surgical nurses provide care before, during and after surgery, including assisting the surgeon(s) during procedures.
 They help create and implement a plan for both the care and recovery of patients post-surgery, as well as help prepare patients for surgery and communicate with physicians - including surgeons - during perioperative care.
 Tasks performed during surgical procedures include handing instruments to the surgeon, providing suction and checking patients' vital signs to ensure they remain…Read more

 Surgical Nurse Tasks

-Conduct rounds, recording patient conditions and care provided.
+- Conduct rounds, recording patient conditions and care provided.

 - Administer medication and other medical care.

 Skills in Operating Room / OR, Surgery, General Surgery, Orthopedics and Critical Care are correlated to pay that is above average.

 What is the Pay by Experience Level for Surgical Nurses?

 An entry-level Surgical Nurse with less than 1 year experience can expect to earn an average total compensation (includes tips, bonus, and overtime pay) of $27.96 based on 16 salaries.
 An early career Surgical Nurse with 1-4 years of experience earns an average total compensation of $28.69 based on 84 salaries.
 A mid-career Surgical Nurse with 5-9 years of experience earns an average total compensation of $32.43 based on 29 salaries.
 An experienced Surgical Nurse with 10-19 years of experience earns an average total compensation of $35.33 based on 40 salaries.
 In their late career (20 years and higher), employees earn an average total compensation of $37.

 Employees with Surgical Nurse in their job title in Phoenix, Arizona earn an average of 17.1% more than the national average.
 The lowest salaries can be found in St. Louis, Missouri (25.8% less) and Denver, Colorado (2.8% less).